 This is our first Business of Collaboration podcast together with ISPIM Ottawa Conference, we interviewed Prof. Katharina Ruckstuhl, Associate Dean Māori at the University of Otago’s Business School and Senior Management Team Research Lead & Kahui Maori at Science for Technical Innovation.

-We will talk about inclusive innovation, how Maori community integrate technology using Inclusive Innovation techniques, we will discuss that for a successful collaboration between professors and business leaders it’s key to estimate the level of knowledge of both parties, Also it’s key to create a good relation and keep a fluent communication during this collaboration.
+We will talk about inclusive innovation, how Maori community integrate technology using Inclusive Innovation techniques, we will discuss that for a successful collaboration between professors and business leaders it’s key to estimate the level of knowledge of both parties, Also it’s key to create a good relationship and keep a fluent communication during this collaboration.

 We recorded an online podcast between Munich, in Germany, Leiden, in the Netherlands and Otago in New Zealand with almost 12 hours difference between Katharina and us.